spdobest/KotlinWorld/README.md

 **variable without ? operator**
 var a:String = "SIba"
 a = null// it will show compile time error saying that the variable can be null.

+**Use of !! - null assertion operator (!!)**
+ The third option is for NPE-lovers: the not-null assertion operator (!!) converts any value to a non-null type and throws an exception if the value is null.
+We can write b!!, and this will return a non-null value of b (e.g., a String in our example) or throw an NPE if b is null:

+val l = b!!.length
+Thus, if you want an NPE, you can have it, but you have to ask for it explicitly, and it does not appear out of the blue.

+**lateinit**
+when we declare any variable as lateinit, this means the variable will be initialize later. if the variable is not assigned any value and we trying to use the variable, it will show runtime error. that is lateinit property variableName has not been initialized
+example below
+lateinit var name1:String

+println(name1.length) // it will show runtime error , that the variable is not initialized or assigned any value.

+name1 = "Sibaprasad"
+println(name1.length)  // it will print the length of the variable without any error. because this variable is assigned value later with "Sibaprasad"

 **Here are the DataType List and their Range**